-There are 5 bedrooms, 3 bathrooms, 2 parlours, a library, large kitchen, kitchenette and a spacious exercise room spread over 4 floors in this 3680 square foot building.
+There are 4 bedrooms, 3 bathrooms, 2 parlours, a library, large kitchen, kitchenette and a spacious exercise room spread over 4 floors in this 3680 square foot building.
 Outside is a sizeable deck off the third floor and a lovely mini park directly behind the house.
 There are 3 bedrooms available online to guests.
-The 4th room is kept for overflow; people requiring an extra day or two of vacation.
-I live in the 5th and am always available to assist you.
+I live in the 4th and am always available to assist you.

 The interior is like a living museum where you are actually allowed to touch the exhibits.
 There are fully functional and perfectly restored antiques in every room.
 A music collection of over 30,000 78rpm records and wax cylinders, hundreds of books and photographs, early films, working phonographs with metal horns and lots of interesting curios from the past.
 If you have an interest in history and popular culture you might not make it out the door.